cark/clojure-cli-portable/README.md

 I first made an [exploratory wrapper](https://github.com/cark/clojure-win-cli-wrap) to the existing [Powershell implementation](https://github.com/clojure/tools.deps.alpha/wiki/clj-on-Windows), and it works well enough, but we're still paying a hefty startup time penalty by calling into Powershell.
 So this project was born, a reimplementation of the powershell/bash scripts as small binary executable, writen with [Nim](https://nim-lang.org/).
 ## Project goal
-We're exploring the possibilities and hope to have Cognitect adopt this or something like it.
-The project was made portable with the idea that this migh ease the maintenance effort.
-Nim was chosen because it's easy to read, produces small executables, and is portable.
+- We're exploring the possibilities and hope to have Cognitect adopt this or something like it.
+- The project was made portable to demonstrate the feasability of a single implementation for all platforms.
+- Nim was chosen because it's easy to read, produces small executables, and is portable.

-I purposefully tried to maintain the shape of the existing bash script (almost line for line), and kept the same variable names so that this would be easy to transition to.
+- I purposefully tried to maintain the shape of the existing bash script (almost line for line), and kept the same variable names so that this would be easy to transition to.
 ## Benefits
 - command line parity between windows and the official posix cli
 - tools like Cider jack-in on deps.edn, and shadow-cljs with deps.edn work on Windows